Still watching a 5-year-old, 49- or 50-inch HDTV that seemed really large when you bought it? It's not anymore.

 Customers finding great buys right now

 Jim Kim is on a mission this week.
-The Northern Kentucky man wants a new TV in time for Sunday's Super Bowl.
+He wants a new TV in time for Sunday's Super Bowl.

 "I'm looking at the 4Ks," he said.
 "Something that can handle fast action."

-Good news: He's picked a great time to buy at the Best Buy store in Florence.
-They're running some of their best sales of the year from now through Super Bowl Sunday.
+Good news: He's picked a great time to shop.
+Best Buy is running some of their best sales of the year from now through Super Bowl Sunday.

 Top name brands on sale right now